 Separately, additional requirements needed to qualify for a Higher Certificat includes:

-- Having a subminimum of 30% n the language of teaching and learning (NSC); or
+- Meeting a subminimum of 30% n the language of teaching and learning (NSC); or

 - Having at least an F symbol on HG or E symbol on SG in the language of teaching and learning (SC); or